GridProtectionAlliance/go2cs/docs/ConversionStrategies.md

 In Go all objects are said to implement an interface with no methods, this is called the `EmptyInterface`.
 This operates fundamentally like .NET's `System.Object` class, consequently any time the `EmptyInterface` is encountered during conversion, it is simply replaced with `object`.
 If there are type specific semantic use cases where this does not work, this strategy may need to be reevaluated.

 ## Inline Assignment Order of Operations
 All right-hand operands in assignment expressions in Go are evaluated before assignment to left-hand operands.
 C# can operate equivalently using tuple deconstruction (_thanks to Eugene Bekker for the [suggestion](https://github.com/GridProtectionAlliance/go2cs/issues/6)_).
-For example the following Go code:
+As an example, for the following Go code:

 ```go
 x, y = y, x+y